-With its seeds and underground suckers, it quickly fills in areas where vegetation was lost, such as to fire, and thus it helps prevent erosion in many wild areas.
-In the home landscape, however, rapidly spreading roots are more often troublesome than helpful.
-Stopping aspen roots from spreading into your garden, lawn or other areas it shouldn't, requires diligent care and clever landscaping.
+With its seeds and underground suckers, aspens quickly fill in areas where vegetation was lost, such as to fire, and thus the tree helps prevent erosion in many wild areas.
+In the home landscape, however, aspen roots spreading is more often troublesome than helpful.
+Controlling aspen roots and stopping them from spreading into your garden, lawn or other unwanted areas requires diligent care and clever landscaping.

 Aspen shoots appear from both the trunk and roots as a form of vegetative reproduction.
 Trees anchor and spread quickly with this particular adaptation.
-One strategy to prevent root spread uses barriers.
+One strategy to prevent root spread is the use of barriers.
 Commonly constructed of plastic or metal, thick sheets are installed vertically in the ground along the tree's perimeter, such as between the aspen and your garden.

 Aspen roots are notorious for appearing in lawns, much like small weed sprouts.
-Before they grow longer and thicker, mow your lawn as usual to cut the roots off.
+Before they grow longer and thicker, mow your lawn to remove the roots.
 Use your lawnmower's bagger to store and discard the root pieces away from your lawn and garden.

-Deep Watering and Pruning
+Deep Watering and Pruning Aspens

 Aspens use their spreading roots as a self-preservation tactic, especially when under stress.
-To prevent stress, maintain a healthy tree with a deep root system by allowing the soil to dry between irrigation sessions.
+To prevent stress, maintain a healthy tree by allowing the soil to dry between irrigation sessions.
 When you do water, however, thoroughly saturate the entire root system to force the roots downward for moisture absorption.